-You can buy insurance based upon information only (without advice) or after receiving advice (with advice).
+You can choose insurance based upon information only (without advice) or after receiving advice (with advice).

 If you are using a price comparison website, be aware that many large companies are not included, and that many policies may not provide as much cover as you need in an effort to give you the cheapest price and a quick service.

-Follow this link for more advice on buying using comparison websites.
+Follow this link for more advice on choosing using comparison websites.